-Aroma is referring to the distinct smell that is created from the plant’s terpenes.
-Strains of cannabis vastly differ in smell from each other and it is all dependent on their specific terpene profile.
-The terpenes are located in the resin glands of the plant.
-Female marijuana plants give off the most potent aroma to attract insects for pollination.
+Aroma is the distinct smell created by a plant’s terpenes.
+Strains of cannabis vastly differ from each other in smell, all depending on their specific terpene profile.
+Terpenes are located in the resin glands of the plant.
+Female cannabis plants give off the most potent aroma to attract insects for pollination.
 To draw in more pollinating insects, the plant will release more terpeneresin.

-The specific aroma of a particular strain of weed is dependent on a few factors.
-These rangs from the age of the plant, type of soil, water, fertilizers, light, and what time of day it is.
-Sometimes it can smell different in the morning than later at night.
-There has been reportedly over 200 different terpenes for marijuana plants.
-Strains are usually named the way they are named due to their unique smell or blend of smells.
-Scientists have determined that the scent that marijuana gives off is primarily there in order to protect the plant from predation.
+The aroma of a strain of weed depends on a few factors, ranging from age of the plant, type of soil, water, fertilizer, light, and time of day.
+(Sometimes it can smell different in the morning than it does late at night.)
+There are reportedly over 200 different terpenes among cannabis plants.
+Strains are usually named for their unique smell or blend of smells.
+Scientists have determined that the scent that cannabis gives off is primarily to protect the plant from predation.

-The aroma that terpenes give off has had many different therapapeutic uses such as raising energy levels, relief from insomnia, and even to help one remain calm.
-Some of the more common cannabisterpenes are myrcene, limonene, caryophyllene, terpinolene, pinene, among many others.
+The aroma that terpenes produce has had many different therapeutic uses, such as raising energy levels, relieving insomnia, and even to helping create a sense of calm.
+Some of the more common cannabisterpenes are myrcene, limonene, caryophyllene, terpinolene, and pinene.
 Each is said to have its own set of unique therapeutic benefits for the user.

-Many users will keep their marijuana in a sealed glass jar to keep the terpenes smelling strong.
-Each different terpene is a useful way to tell the different from one strain to the next and it is suggested to smell before buying.
+Many users will keep their cannabis in a sealed glass jar to preserve the terpenes’ aroma.
+Each terpene is useful for identifying one strain from the next.
 When you grind up cannabis in a grinder, it unlocks the potent smell even more.

 Use of Term

 The aroma of that marijuana we smoked earlier was a mixture of blueberries and lemons.